 Today, academia — like every social institution — is structured hierarchically, producing numerous professional and personal obstacles for academics from marginalized backgrounds.
 Scholars who are women, of color, lesbian, trans*, bisexual, gay, queer, disabled, working-class or poor, immigrants, fat, religious and non-religious minorities, and/or single parents are faced daily with the difficult tension between academia’s narrow definition of success and their own politics, identities, needs, happiness, and health.

-Conditionally Accepted was created as a freestanding blog in July 2013 as an online space for scholars on the margins of academe.
+Conditionally Accepted was created by Dr. Eric Grollman (editor until 2017) as a freestanding blog in July 2013 as an online space for scholars on the margins of academe.
 It has steadily grown since, becoming a career advice column for Inside Higher Ed in January 2016.
 In our column, we provide news, information, personal stories, and resources for scholars who are, at best, conditionally accepted in academe.
 Conditionally Accepted is an anti-racist, pro-feminist, pro-queer, anti-transphobic, anti-fatphobic, anti-ableist, anti-ageist, anti-classist, and anti-xenophobic online community.

 Conditionally Accepted is run by an editor in order to maintain regular, relevant material on the site, and to ensure that it remains a safe, inclusive space.
 Regular contributors and guest bloggers add to the site’s blog, helping to offer a diversity of perspectives and experiences.